-In our model, the particle is no longer free.
-Consequently, both equations are intrinsically linked to each other.
+In our model, the particle is no longer free, contrary to \cite{GradinaruAsymptoticbehaviortimeinhomogeneous2021a,GradinaruAsymptoticbehaviortimeinhomogeneous2021}, and the equations on the position and the velocity are intrinsically linked to each other.
 Therefore, we can no longer separate by components the study of the velocity-position process.
-We thus write the system \eqref{eq: confined} in a vector viewpoint, as done in \cite{FedrizziRegularitystochastickinetic2017}, and use a variation of constants method to return to the study of a two-dimensional system in a free potential.
+Writing the system \eqref{eq: confined} in a vector viewpoint, as done in \cite{FedrizziRegularitystochastickinetic2017}, we use a variation of constants method to return to the study of a two-dimensional system in a free potential.
 We then adapt the methods used in \cite{GradinaruAsymptoticbehaviortimeinhomogeneous2021a,GradinaruAsymptoticbehaviortimeinhomogeneous2021}.
-In the super-critical regime, the proof essentially relies of the self-similarity of the driving process and on moment estimates of $V$ and $X$.
-In the critical and sub-critical regimes, we need to restrict ourselves to a linear drag force, i.e.\ $\gamma =1$, in order to rely on the study of the asymptotic behavior of the underlying non-autonomous ordinary differential equation (ODE).
+In the super-critical regime, the proof is essentially based on the self-similarity of the driving process and on moment estimates of $V$ and $X$.
+In the critical and sub-critical regimes, we need to restrict ourselves to a linear drag force, i.e.\ $\gamma =1$, in order to rely on the study of the asymptotic behavior of the solution to the underlying non-autonomous ordinary differential equation (ODE).
 Whenever the driving process is Brownian, we take advantage of the theory of Gaussian processes.
 The convergence is thus characterized by the study of the mean and covariance functions.
 In the case of a stable driving process, we need to study the convergence, in distribution and as a process, of a Wiener-Lévy integral (i.e.\ the integral of a deterministic function integrated against a stable process).
 The key point here is to use the fact that a Wiener-Lévy integral is a process with independent increments.

 Our paper is organized as follows.
 We consider the case of a Brownian driving process in \cref{s: mB}, and we follow the same structure for an $\alpha$-stable driving process in \cref{s: stable}.
 For the sake of clarity, we opt for separating the two cases since the tools used are different.
-Finally, we state and prove some technical results in \cref{appendix_ode} and \cref{appendix}.\\
+Finally, we state and prove some technical results in \cref{appendix_ode} and \cref{appendix}.